rian39/notes/simondon_mode_tech_1989.md

 machines that can receive information are those that localise their indetermination 141

 ## conclusion

-- There is work when the human can not confer on the technical object the function of mediation between species and nature, and must accomplish this function himself, through his body, his thought, his action 242
+There is work when the human can not confer on the technical object the function of mediation between species and nature, and must accomplish this function himself, through his body, his thought, his action 242

 the human who works prepares the mediation but does not accomplish it 243

 when the human no longer intervenes as carrier of tools, he cannot leave the centre of the operation in obscurity.
 It is in effect this centre that must be produced by the  technical object, which does not think, which does not feel and which does not contract habits.
 244

 technical activity is neither part of a pure social domain or pure psychic domain.
-It is the modele of the collective relation, which cannt be confounded with either of the trow preceding 245
+It is the modele of the collective relation, which cannot be confounded with either of the two preceding 245

 the technical world offers an indefinite availability of groupings and connections 246